svmiller/stevemisc/README.md

 <img src="http://svmiller.com/images/stevemisc-hexlogo.png" alt="My stevemisc hexlogo" align="right" width="200" style="padding: 0 15px; float: right;"/>

-`{stevemisc}` is an R package that includes various functions and tools that I have written over the years to assist me in my research.
-I offer it here for a public release because 1) I am vain and think I privately want an entire, eponymous ecosystem in the R programming language (i.e. the “steveverse”) and 2) I think there are tools here that are broadly useful for users that I’m trying to bundle with other things that I offer (prominently [`{steveproj}`](https://github.com/svmiller/steveproj)).
-Namely, `{stevemisc}` offers some tools to assist in data organization, data presentation, data recoding, and data simulation.
+`{stevemisc}` is an R package that includes various functions and tools that I have written over the years to assist me in my research, teaching, and public presentations (i.e. stuff I put on my blog).
+I offer it here for a public release because 1) I am vain and think I want an entire, eponymous ecosystem in the R programming language (i.e. the “steveverse”) and 2) I think there are tools here that are broadly useful for users that I’m trying to bundle with other things that I offer (prominently [`{steveproj}`](https://github.com/svmiller/steveproj)).
+Namely, `{stevemisc}` offers tools to assist in data organization, data presentation, data recoding, and data simulation.
 The usage section will elaborate some of its uses.

 ## Installation

-When the time comes, you can install this on CRAN.
+You can install this on CRAN.

 ``` r
 install.packages("stevemisc")
 ```

-Right now, this package in development and is not available on CRAN.
 You can install the development version of `{stevemisc}` from Github via the `{devtools}` package.
 I suppose using the `{remotes}` package would work as well.

 ``` r
 devtools::install_github("svmiller/stevemisc")